 To find the right tax attorney, look for:

-- Tax lawyers who work for a tax relief firm that is licensed by the IRS to train tax professionals
+- Tax lawyers who work for a tax relief firm licensed by the IRS to train tax professionals.

-- An attorney who is licensed to practice law in your state (this is not the same as admission to a state bar)
+- An attorney licensed to practice law in your state (this is not the same as admission to a state bar).

 - Specialization and experience in the necessary field.